Generalisations of Matrix Partitions : Complexity and Obstructions: Conclusion

 \section{Conclusion}

-We have proposed several generalisations of the Matrix Partition Problems studied by Hell et al. We have shown that $\MP$ and $\MP_\star$ are $\polynomial$-time equivalent and we have used this to show that a dichotomy for every class $\MP^{\tilde{\sigma}}$ with $|\tilde{\sigma}|=1$ implies a dichotomy for $\MP^\sigma$ for any finite $\sigma$.
-Despite this, we leave open the question of whether $\MP$ on directed graphs is $\polynomial$-time equivalent to $\MP^\sigma$, for any finite signature $\sigma$, and, a fortiori, the dichotomy question for $\MP$.
-We have introduced the generalisation $\MP_\varnothing$ as a way to see $\MP$ as a $\CSP$ on "complete input".
-We have also studied the set of inclusion-wise minimal obstructions proposed by Feder et al. \cite{federhell2007} and have proved that their finiteness coincides with finite duality for $\MP$ and $\MP_\star$ problems.
-This, we believe, would allow to characterise the finiteness of inclusion-wise minimal obstructions for $\MP$ problems.
-Finally, we have shown the difference between $\MP$ and $\CSP$ wrt the bounded tree-width input by reducing 3-SAT to $\MP(\family{T},-)$.
+We have proposed several generalisations of the Matrix Partition Problems studied by Hell et al. We have shown that $\MP$ and $\MP_\star$ are $\polynomial$-time equivalent and we have used this to show that a dichotomy for every class $\MP^{\tilde{\sigma}}$ with $|\tilde{\sigma}|=1$ implies a dichotomy for $\MP^\sigma$ for every finite $\sigma$.
+Despite this, we leave open the question of whether $\MP$ on directed graphs is $\polynomial$-time equivalent to $\MP^\sigma$, for every finite signature $\sigma$, and, a fortiori, the dichotomy question for $\MP$.
+We have introduced the generalisation $\MP_\varnothing$ as a way to see $\MP$ as a $\CSP$ on ``complete inputs''.
+We have also studied the set of minimal obstructions proposed by Feder et al.~\cite{federhell2007} and have proved that their finiteness coincides with finite duality for $\MP$ and $\MP_\star$ problems.
+This, we believe, would allow to characterise the finiteness of minimal obstructions for $\MP$ problems.
+Finally, we have shown the difference between $\MP$ and $\CSP$ with respect to the bounded tree-width input by reducing 3-SAT to $\MP(\family{T},-)$.